Techtonica/curriculum/javascript/javascript-modularity.md

 ### Check for Understanding

-- Why are real-world applications organized by modules?
+- Why are real-world applications organized into modules?
 - How can you break your files down into a useful structure?
 - What was novel about React that led developers to question the old way of structuring applications?